 Basically, the answer is no. But.
 This is a controversial area.
 We need to be sure that we are comparing apples to apples.
 If you want to compare one clavicle fracture to another, then they need to look the same.
-That means that the separation is not significant in both, or the separation between the pieces is significant in both.
-In some studies, the return to sports and overall function was quite good with the non-surgical management of a clavicle shaft fracture.
+That means that the separation between the two pieces is not significant in both, or the separation between the pieces is significant in both.
+In some studies, the return to sports and overall function was quite good with non-surgical management of a clavicle shaft fracture.
 Other papers show that the return to sports after surgery on a clavicle fracture was also successful in returning most athletes to sports.
 BUT … the later paper had no controls… in other words, they were just presenting the results of the fractures they operated on.
 They are not comparing them to a group of patients who did not have surgery.
 Thus the results of this paper lead to limited conclusions at best.
 A few papers do show that patients who have a clavicle fracture addressed surgically will be happier at 6 weeks after the injury .. but in the long term — up to 5 years later, there is little or no difference between the surgically managed group and the non-surgically managed group.
 Given the current scientific literature on the treatment of clavicle shaft fractures it appears that the only potential upside is that there will be fewer cases of clavicle non-unions after surgery.
 A non-union is a fracture that doesn’t heal.
 However, surgery brought along a very high risk of needing further surgery to remove the plates and screws, and other complications that the group treated without surgery did not have.

-Myth #4: Complications are more common after non-surgical management of a broken collarbone.
+Are complications more common after non-surgical management of a broken collarbone?